AutoMotion

-AutoMotion is a mobile application management (MAM) platform for car buyers, OEMs, and automotive dealers headquartered in Minneapolis, MN, United States.
-The company supplies automotive data and consumer software products for large technology platforms.
+AutoMotion is a data and mobile application management (MAM) platform for large-scale retail brands.
+Headquartered in Minneapolis, MN, United States, the company is an integrated partner to large technology platforms.

 History

 AutoMotion's launch was featured in Automotive News as one of their "10 cool technologies".
-The company partnered with JATO Dynamics and Dominion Enterprises.

-In 2013 General Motors selected the AutoMotion product as a mobile app provider approved for IMR certification.
-In partnership with Microsoft the company launched a Windows 8 version of the platform.
-Group 1 Automotive was the first large automotive retailer to release mobile apps for each of its dealerships in 2014.
-The company unveiled a consumer brand in 2018.
+The company's partnerships included JATO Dynamics, Dominion Enterprises, Apple, General Motors, Microsoft, Google, and Group 1.
+The company unveiled a consumer brand in 2018 and surpassed 3,500 partners in 2019.

 The founder, Ben Anderson, was awarded several state, regional, and global awards for student entrepreneurship including Young Entrepreneur of the Year by the Small Business Administration.

 Products and services

-The AutoMotion platform manages data and mobile software applications for manufacturers and dealers in the automotive industry.
+The AutoMotion platform manages data and integrations for large-scale retail and services partners world-wide.